 build.sh -with-qtbinding ...

-The API provided covers the functionality of Qt 4.6.
-To build KLayout with Qt binding, at least Qt version 4.6.2 is required.
-The API covers the following Qt modules:
+The API provided covers the functionality of a certain Qt version.
+Currently this is Qt 4.6 and Qt 5.5.
+The API covers the following Qt 4 and Qt 5 modules:

 This article covers the use of the Qt API and special topics related to that.
 It is recommended to read the article about the Ruby binding (The Ruby Language Binding) for a deeper understanding of the mapping of the Qt API to Ruby.